 Reentry to France is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 The government of France has imposed these measures to reduce the spread of COVID-19:

-When taking the train from Paris to Munich, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your trip can end in train stations such as München Hbf, München Hackerbrücke and München Marienplatz.
+There are a few train stations in Paris to start your route from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. In Munich you have a few train station options to choose from for your arrival including München Hbf, München Hackerbrücke and München Marienplatz.

-Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in München Hbf.
+Omio customers traveling this route depart most frequently from Paris Gare de Lyon and arrive in München Hbf.

 Here are some other resources that might have the information you need